gulsahakcakir/Group-Problem-Solving/README.md

 # Copy or Collaborate?
 How Networks Impact Collective Problem Solving
-Code and data for Akcakir et al. (in prep)
+Code and data for Akçakır et al. (in prep)